schooltool-project/schooltool-book/source/groups.rst

 In SchoolTool groups are used to model some default roles in a school as well as allowing a wide variety of custom groups to be created to suit local needs.

+In particular:

+  * groups have their own calendars;
+  * you can run reports for all members of a group;
+  * groups are useful for adding a set of students to multiple class sections.

 The default roles as defined by the **School Administrators, Site Managers, Students,** **Teachers**, and **Clerks** groups affect the permissions access privileges of their members.
 See :ref:`security` for further explanation.

 Groups are stored by year.
 That is, each school year has its own set of groups.
 For example, you have "Students" for year "2008-2009" and a separate "Students" group for "2009-2010."